 Oh, and a pro tip on this one.
 Double bag it!
 No one likes pulling a rubbish bag out and getting showered in bin juice.

 Keep all waste away from any body of water.
-This includes food scraps and any human or animal waste – that rules out doing the dishes in the stream.
+This includes food scraps, toilet paper, and any human or animal waste – that rules out doing the dishes in the stream.

-If nature calls, take 100 big steps away from any water source and make sure you bury all your evidence.
-There’s nothing more obnoxious than leaving your business uncovered.
+If nature calls, take 100 big steps away from any water source and make sure you bury all evidence of your solid human waste.
+There’s nothing more obnoxious than leaving your business uncovered for other visitors to find.

 It doesn’t take much for contaminants to leach into the waterways.
 Come a good downpour and your poorly managed latrine has now made its way into your drinking water.

 Bring a garden trowel and make sure your hole is at least the depth of the trowel.
+Deposit solid human waste inside and cover it thoroughly with leaves, dirt, and other natural objects.
 Bury, burn or pack out your toilet paper, just make sure it’s gone.
 There’s nothing worse than pulling up at a campsite only to find it littered with toilet confetti.

 Still need a hand?
 How To Poo in The Bush